10-Academy/SQL-Programming/Absolute Beginner/ReadMe.md

 <li> ALIASES IN SQL </li>
 </ol>

-You can also check this out SQL
+You can also check out SQL the below linked youtube series explaining how to become proficient in the use of SQL

 [kudavenkat playlist (first 16)](https://www.youtube.com/playlist?list=PL08903FB7ACA1C2FB)